 Thank you for investing so much in raising me.
 Thank you for all the many, many happy memories.
 Thank you for the days spent romping outside, the weekend camping trips, and the sewing projects that went into the late hours of the night.
 Thank you for the evenings spent reading aloud, and for the map games we played at the dinner table.
 Thank you for always making an effort to involve us kids in your lives, dreams, and projects.
 There is a lot I am grateful to you for.

 You may wonder why I have kept this blog a secret from you.
 The truth is that at first it was because I was not strong enough to say these things without anonymity.
 Later I was simply afraid you might cut me off if you knew that I was speaking openly against the beliefs you hold so dearly.
 As I remember it, there was some question regarding whether I would be allowed to visit home after marrying against your wishes.
-Perhaps keeping it from you was wrong, but what’s done is done.
+Perhaps keeping this blog from you was wrong, but what’s done is done.

 Soon after I began blogging I wrote an account of growing up, and of how I experienced the trouble that occurred between us when I was in college.
-I know that you have your own interpretation of these events, and that I never really told you my perspective.
+I know that you have your own understanding of these events, and that I never really told you my perspective.
 Please read it with an open mind.

 With all the love in the world,